-- k.
-A-B Tech Police must be notified at least ten (10) days in advance of the date and time of all events at which alcohol is to be served.
+- 36. A-B Tech Police must be notified at least ten (10) days in advance of the date and time of all events at which alcohol is to be served.
 A-B Tech Police will provide security coverage.
-The sponsoring organization will be responsible for any additional costs associated with that coverage. - I. If requested, guests must provide photo identification for proof of age before being served. - m.
-No one under the age of twenty-one (21) may sign a Facilities Usage Agreement for an event where alcohol will be served. - n.
-At an event, if anyone is found to have provided an alcoholic beverage to an underage person, A-B Tech Police will respond.
+The sponsoring organization will be responsible for any additional costs associated with that coverage. - 37.
+If requested, guests must provide photo identification for proof of age before being served. - 38.
+No one under the age of twenty-one (21) may sign a Facilities Usage Agreement for an event where alcohol will be served. - 39.
+At an event, if anyone is found to have provided an alcoholic beverage to an underage person, A-B Tech Police will respond. - 40.

-- o.
 Any member of the College community found to be in violation of the College alcohol policy shall be subject to disciplinary actions by the appropriate College office.
-A-B Tech departments require the approval and signature of the College President if students are to be present at the event. - p.
+A-B Tech departments require the approval and signature of the College President if students are to be present at the event. - 41.
+Violation of these procedures may lead to the termination of the event by an A-B Tech staff person and/or A-B Tech Police. - 42.
 Refer to Policy 308, Use of Facilities, for more information regarding third party events on College property.